ajstamm/shepherds-crook/Resume.md

 * prepared data and documentation for asthma, copd, mi, premature death, low birthweight
 * assessed various measures of premature death and proposed the one chosen
 * participated in partner meetings
+* provided input on selection of low birthweight and asthma ED as primary birth and respiratory indicators

 ### Cancer registry/program